haugene/docker-transmission-openvpn/README.md

 ### What if I want to run the container interactively.
 If you want do have access inside the container while running, do like this.
 ```
-docker run --privileged -v /mnt/disk1/Torrents/:/data -p 9091:9091 -it --entrypoint=/bin/bash docker-transmission-openvpn
+docker run --privileged -v /mnt/disk1/Torrents/:/data -v /your/config/path/:/config -p 9091:9091 -it --entrypoint=/bin/bash docker-transmission-openvpn
 ```

 This will start the container and give you a bash shell to work from.
-The container has screen installed, so you can use screen to start supervisord which starts openVPN and Transmission.
+The container has screen installed, so you can use screen to start the init system which starts openVPN and Transmission.
 Then you can detach from screen and continue to use bash inside the running container.
 If you're unfamiliar with screen, read up on it.
 The commands are as follows:
 ```
 screen
 ```
-Accept the terms, then run supervisord and detach.
+Accept the terms, then run my_init and detach.
 ```
 /sbin/my_init
 CTRL+A + d